 Survivable World: winner of the 2003 Washington Prize and finalist for the Thom Gunn Award in Poetry.
-I am happy to autograph a copy for you.
-All copies sold through this link will help fund Seven Kitchens Press.
+Available from the publisher here.

 Review by Grady Harp for Amazon.com: